 - 2 tablespoons olive oil

 - ¼ teaspoon pepper

-- 1 (14 ounce) can artichoke hearts, roughly chopped
+- 14 ounces artichoke hearts, drained and roughly chopped (1 can)

 - 2 cups fresh baby spinach

 - 2 tablespoons chopped scallions

 - ½ cup feta cheese crumbles (optional - skip this ingredient for a vegan dish)